About Your Full Move Out – An Clachan and John Orr Tower

 last person to leave) along with your laundry smart card.

-Failure to do so will result in the locks being replaced at a cost to the UNIT of $125 plus $5/key set issued.
+Failure to do so will result in the locks being replaced at a cost to you as the outgoing tenant.

 Final Inspection of Unit